Tommy Mathews, President:

 Melissa Fitts, Vice President Permitting & Compliance:

 Mrs. Fitts has fourteen years of experience in environmental consulting, specializing in the construction, aggregates, and construction materials industries.
 As Vice President at Westward, Mrs. Fitts is responsible for the oversight of all permitting and compliance projects.
 With her extensive knowledge in air permitting regulations and strategy, she has provided creative solutions for the construction and mining industries in Texas and multiple other states.
 Her primary focus is on air permit application processing, environmental compliance, emissions calculations, air dispersion modeling, public notice coordination, public meeting/hearing participation, computer-aided drafting (CAD), and sitemap and flow diagram generation.
 She is also responsible for project management, coordination, tracking, and correspondence with clients and the Texas Commission on Environmental Quality (TCEQ).
-In addition, Mrs. Fitts serves as Vice Chair on the Texas Aggregates and Concrete Association.
+In addition, Mrs. Fitts serves as Chair of the Environmental and Sustainability Committee for the Texas Aggregates and Concrete Association.